Rob Lowe: 2020–present

 Lowe began hosting a podcast called Literally!
 With Rob Lowe on June 25, 2020.
 Guests included Chris Pratt and Conan O'Brien.
 In September 2021, Lowe launched a second podcast, a Parks and Recreation recap show called Parks and Recollection, alongside Parks and Rec writer and producer Alan Yang.
-Lowe directed a short documentary, Madness in the Hills, which is about the mudslides that killed 23 people in Southern California in January 2018, including many friends and neighbors of Lowe.
+Lowe directed a short documentary, Madness in the Hills, about the mudslides that killed 23 people in Southern California in January 2018, including many friends and neighbors of Lowe.
 It debuted on the Peacock streaming service on October 9, 2020.
 On May 12, 2019, it was announced that a spin-off the 9-1-1 series titled 9-1-1: Lone Star was ordered to series with Lowe in the starring role of Owen Strand.
 The series premiered on January 19, 2020, to generally favorable reviews and was renewed for a second season, which premiered on January 18, 2021.
 The fifth and final season concluded on February 3, 2025.

 In June 2021, as a surprise birthday present to his wife, he fulfilled her dream to be a contestant with him and their children on Celebrity Family Feud.
-On August 6, 2021, Deadline revealed that Lowe will star and executive produce the Netflix movie Dog Gone.Lowe will offer commentary in The Andy Warhol Diaries, premiering on Netflix on March 9, 2022.
-On April 6, 2022, it was announced that Lowe will star in and executive produce Unstable with Victor Fresco and his son John Owen Lowe for Netflix.
+On August 6, 2021, Deadline revealed that Lowe would star and executive produce the Netflix movie Dog Gone.Lowe offered commentary in The Andy Warhol Diaries, premiering on Netflix on March 9, 2022.
+On April 6, 2022, it was announced that Lowe would star in and executive produce Unstable with Victor Fresco and his son John Owen Lowe for Netflix.
 The show, which follows Lowe as successful biotech entrepreneur Ellis Dragon as he struggles to deal with his son and regain his footing following the death of his wife, premiered on March 30, 2023.

 In January 2024 he began hosting The Floor, a trivia game show.
 In March 2024 he signed a production deal with Fox following the show's renewal on the network for seasons two and three.
 In 2024, he appeared in Andrew McCarthy's Hulu documentary about the Brat Pack titled Brats.
 He said on his podcast in 2025 and in a subsequent magazine article that he declined an unspecified television series because it was going to film in New York, as part of a larger conversation criticizing lack of support for the film industry in Los Angeles and the United States, noting that he filmed The Floor in Dublin.